3.2 Route Planning and Coverage Strategy

 Multi-Floor Coverage

-Buildings with multiple floors introduce additional planning considerations.
-Each floor is scanned in sequence, and stairwells or elevators provide the geometric continuity between them.
+Each floor is scanned in sequence, with stairwells providing geometric continuity between them.

 Order of Floors

-- Start at the ground floor and work upward.
-The ground floor typically connects to the most exterior coordinate references (GCPs, RTK signal entry points, the building entry).
-Establishing the ground floor first anchors all subsequent floors
+- Start at the ground floor and work up.
+It connects to the most exterior coordinate references, which anchors the floors above.

-- Scan each floor as a continuous session from the moment you exit the stairwell or elevator on that floor to the moment you re-enter on the way to the next floor
+- Scan each floor as a continuous session from exiting the stairwell to re-entering it.

-- Do not stop the scan between floors.
-The stairwell or elevator is part of the same continuous session.
-Stopping and restarting between floors creates separate sessions that must later be joined with Map Fusion, which is more complex and produces lower alignment quality than a single continuous scan
+- Do not stop between floors.
+The stairwell is part of the session.
+Stopping creates separate sessions that must be joined with Map Fusion, which aligns less cleanly than a continuous scan.

-See 3.3 Transitions for stairwell scanning detail.
-Stairwells take longer than their floor footprint suggests and are a high-failure transition.
+See 3.3 Transitions.
+Stairwells take longer than their footprint suggests and are a high-failure transition.
 Plan time accordingly.

-- Do not scan inside elevator cars.
-Stop the scan before entering the elevator, ride to the next floor without scanning, and start a new scan session on the next floor
+- Do not scan inside elevators.
+Stop before entering, ride without scanning, start a new session on the next floor.

-For maximum vertical coverage in interior spaces, especially for 3DGS output, use three passes at different heights within a single continuous session.
-This is the recommended approach for any high-deliverable indoor scan.
+For maximum vertical coverage in interior spaces, especially for 3DGS, use three passes at different heights within a single continuous session.

-- Pass 1, chest height (approximately 5 ft / 1.5 m): Primary SLAM loop and core wall geometry.
-This is the foundational pass.
-Walk the full route at chest height
+- Pass 1, chest height, about 1.5 m (5 ft): primary SLAM loop and core wall geometry.
+Walk the full route.

 The Continuous Session Principle

-- Multi-floor projects: one session per floor, joined with Map Fusion at stairwells
+- Multi-floor projects.
+One session per floor, joined at stairwells.

-- Elevator-separated floors: Each floor is a separate session, joined by stairwell traversal sessions or by Map Fusion alignment
+- Floors are elevator-separated.
+Each floor is a session, joined by stairwell traversal or Map Fusion.

-- Multi-day projects: Each day's work is a separate session by definition.
-Plan day-to-day overlap to give Map Fusion sufficient geometric correspondence
+- Multi-day projects.
+Each day is a session.
+Plan day-to-day overlap for Map Fusion.

-For complete Map Fusion planning detail, see Module 5: Map Fusion Fundamentals.
+For Map Fusion planning, see Module 5: Map Fusion Fundamentals.

 ©2026 Alpine Reality Capture LLC • XGRIDS Pro Guide™ • Site Disclaimer